yukieshigezi/chat-space/README.md

 ### Association
-- has_many :group, through: :group_users
-- has_many :user
+- belongs_to user
-- has_many :user, through: :group_users
-- has_many :group
+- belongs_to group